lasyalearn/Food_delivery_website/README.md

 font-family: 'NHaasGroteskDSPro-65Md' !important; ----------> is added to index.css
-important!---> it seems that index.css will effect the whole project it seems for the above to tak eeffect we should add <link href="https://db.onlinewebfonts.com/c/f21923cb0f60b46d41a66875255790b3?family=NHaasGroteskDSPro-65Md" rel="stylesheet" type="text/css" /> in index.html just before index.html
+important!---> it seems that index.css will effect the whole project it seems for the above to tak eeffect we should add <link href="https://db.onlinewebfonts.com/c/f21923cb0f60b46d41a66875255790b3?family=NHaasGroteskDSPro-65Md" rel="stylesheet" type="text/css" /> in index.html just before index.html with the above additions it make the text bold
 ### ---------------------------------------------------------------------------------------------------------
 ## Compoents for the react page
 components are something which are reuseble on every screen